 Preventing these scams requires you to know how to spot spoofed emails and websites.
 If you're unsure if the email is actual or not, look back into your email history to find an email you previously received from this company and compare it to the one that looks fake.
 If there is not the same, then there's a problem, and you should contact the company directly to find out what is happening.
 Spoofed websites will often include misspelled names or weird punctuation, so keep an eye out for this if you click on the link provided in the email.

 Email forwarding is nowhere near as popular as it used to be, but it's still hard for us to resist an email that says something like "check this out!"
 And it's even harder to ignore these when they come from someone we know, which is why this scam works so well.

-If you get an email from someone sharing you something, make sure to double and triple check the address.
+If you get an email from someone sharing something, make sure to double and triple-check the address.
 Look back for past emails from that person, and if you can't find one, ask yourself why this friend has chosen now to send you an email.
-To be safe, send them a message on another platform to find out if it was really them that sent that email, and if it wasn't, this will alert them that someone hacked their email and that they need to address the security of their account.
+To be safe, send them a message on another platform to find out if it was really them that sent that email, and if it wasn't, this would alert them that someone hacked their email and that they need to address the security of their account.

 How to Stay Safe From Email/Phishing Scams

 The best way to stay safe from phishing scams is to know what they look like.
 The nine we've outlined above are the most common, but there are always new ones being circulated.
 As a result, to stay safe from phishing scams, keep the following tips in mind: